couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 You will need to modify this file and add your Couchbase Capella App Services endpoint URL, which you should have from following the [Capella](./Capella.md) setup directions.

+## TemplateApp changes

+The original source code had the Android [Application](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/TemplateApp.kt#L17) inherriting from a custom TemplateApp that creates a local io.realm.kotlin.mongodb.App that is used to reference things in the Realm SDK like authentication and what the current authenticated user is.
+This becomes a "singleton" in memory and because of this pattern, it is required to touch most of the code that uses the app reference to be updated.

+This was updated to initialize the Couchbase Lite Library, which is required for Android specifically and should be called before any Intents use the Couchbase Lite SDK for Android.

+A CBLiteApp was created to mimic some of the behavior of the io.realm.kotlin.mongodb.App  class to miminimze the amount of code changes required, but most apps should follow modern Android application patterns like using dependency injection and seperation out of features and [SoC](https://en.wikipedia.org/wiki/Separation_of_concerns).

+## Authentication

+The [Couchbase Lite SDK](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-user-auth) doesn't handle authentication in the same means as the [Realm SDK](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/users/authenticate-users/#std-label-kotlin-authenticate).
+Because of this, some new implementations were added to the app to resolve these differences without having to refactor large chunks of the code.

+>**NOTE**
+>Registering new users is out of scope of the conversion, so this functionaliy was removed.
+Capella App Services allows the creating of Users per endpoint via the [UI](https://docs.couchbase.com/cloud/app-services/user-management/create-user.html#usermanagement/create-app-role.adoc) or the [REST API](https://docs.couchbase.com/cloud/app-services/references/rest_api_admin.html).
+For large scale applications it's highly recommended to use a 3rd party [OpendID Connect](https://docs.couchbase.com/cloud/app-services/user-management/set-up-authentication-provider.html) provider.
+>

-## Create User Model - Domain
+### Create User Model - Domain

-The Couchbase Lite SDK doesn't provide the same user object, so a [new model](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/domain/User.kt) was created to represent the user.
+The Couchbase Lite SDK doesn't provide the same user object for authentication, so a [new model](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/domain/User.kt) was created to represent the user.

-## Create Database Manager

-Manging the Database files should be handled by a seperate class so that if you have multiple repositories you can share the same database instance.
-The [DatabaseManager](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/DatabaseManager.kt) handles the creation of the database, the indexes required for the database, and the creation of the sync configuration.

-## Update the AuthRepository
+### Authentication Exceptions

-Two new exceptions where made to handle authentication failure or conductivity issues between Capella App Services and the mobile app.
-These exceptions can be found in the [AuthExceptions.kt]() file.
+Two new exceptions where created to mimic the Realm SDK exceptions for authentication:
+- [ConnectionException](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/AuthExceptions.kt#L4C7-L4C26) - is thrown if the app can't reach the Capella App Services REST API
+- [InvalidCredentialsException](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/AuthExceptions.kt#L3C7-L3C34) - is thrown if the username or password is incorrect

+### Updating the ComposeLoginActivity and LoginViewModel

+The ComposeLoginActivity was modified to pull the App Services Endpoint URL from the capellaConfig.xml file and pass it to the LoginViewModel so that the AuthenticationService can use it to authenticate the user.

+The LoginEvent GoToTask was modified to send in the authenticated User model information to the ComposeItemAcitivity so that can be used for authentication for the Sync Repository and Database Manager.
+No database can be created or open until we validate that the user is a valid user.

+### Handling Authencation of the App

-The authentication of the app is handled by the [AuthRepository](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/AuthRepository.kt#L9) interface and the implementation.
+The authentication of the app is handled by the [AuthRepository](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/AuthRepository.kt#L9) interface.
+A new implementation [AppEndpointAuthRepository](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/AuthRepository.kt#L19) was created to handle the authentication of the app.
+Authentication is done via the Couchbase Capella App Services Endpoint [REST API](https://docs.couchbase.com/cloud/app-services/references/rest_api_admin.html), validating the username and password provided can authenticate with the endpoint or throwing an exception if they can't.

-Registering new users is out of scope of the conversion, so this functionaliy was removed.

-Couchbase Capella App Services will be handling the authentication, so the login function was updated to use the Couchbase Capella App Services REST API to authenticate the user.
+If the user is a validate user LoginViewModel login method was updated to pass the user information to the ComposeItemActivity.

+### Updating the ComposeItemActivity for DatabaseManager

+The ComposeItemActivity was required to be modified to pull out the authenticated user from the intent and pass it to the DatabaseManager so that the database can be created or opened.
+Once the intent is memory the DatababaseManager will initialize the database.

+Updating the ComposeItemActivity required changes to the TaskViewModel, ToolbarViewModel, SubscriptionTypeViewModel,, ItemContextualMenuViewModel, and AddItemViewModel to take in the repository as a possible nullable.

 ## Updating Item Domain Model